ravendevteam/.github/profile/README.md

 ![Organization Page Banner](https://raw.githubusercontent.com/ravendevteam/.github/refs/heads/main/profile/banner.png)

-# Security and privacy by default.
+# Building infrastructure for a new digital age

-Violating your rights is not a valid business model.
-Our software and services prioritize privacy and trust from the start.
+Our software and platforms help individuals and organizations build, control, and trust the systems they rely on every day.

 ## Open Source Software